 Onixian ignored her complaint looking through the steady downpour of rain.
 Droplets rolled from his brow down across his red cat-like eye.
 The forest grew blurry for just a moment.
 Onixian's gaze remained locked and intent.
 A creature moved within the forest.
-Onixian quieted Fairburn with a slight touch of his wing and froze.
+Onixian quieted Fairburn with a slight touch of his wing.

-Onixian flicked his forked tongue.
 A smell was on the air.
-The unmistakable smell of dragon.
-The pair crouched down, scanning the area.
+The unmistakable smell of dragons.
+The pair crouched down scanning the area.
 A huge Obsidian dragon, her belly enlarged, shifted underneath the trees.
 Onixian's instinct told him to run, but if he did, she would see him.
 He sucked in a deep breath and held still as a rock.

-He knew he could not kill her, for she was invincible.
+He could tell by the dragon's movements she would lay her eggs soon.
+He also knew he could not kill her, for she was invincible.
 Schorl serpent tusks could pierce the hide of most dragon-kind, especially the weaker sea dragons and earth dragons, but the Obsidian hide was too strong.
 The Obsidian dragons annihilated the serpents with their sharp claws and hot fiery breath, and no serpent could hurt them.

-The dragon's presence told him that his reasoning had been right.
-The dragons were leaving their eggs here to be protected by the small canine creatures.
-They called themselves Norterridane, he had learned.
+Her presence told him that his reasoning had been right.
+The dragons were leaving their young here to be protected by the small canine creatures.
+He had killed them as well as the dragons they protected, not just to keep their presence hidden, but because he enjoyed it, and they made a fine meal.
+They called themselves Norterridane, he had learned before he killed one.

 The rain died down, and the pair crouched in the bushes as much as their large bodies would allow.
-The Obsidian dragon took flight off toward the mountains.
+The Obsidian dragon took flight off toward the mountains in the distance.

 Onixian watched her glide effortlessly through the air, and he imagined stabbing her with his tusks and watching her fall from the sky to her death.
 Then he thought of the power the young dragons possessed.
 The Obsidian dragons were the strongest, and their young would most likely give the most power.
 Oh, the power.